-There’s no way around it
+There’s no way around the wilderness.

 No matter how strong your faith is, no matter how faithful your walk with God has been, and no matter where you are in life, you are going to have to go through the wilderness.

 Abraham, Moses, David, Elijah, and Jesus himself all had their times in the wilderness and you will too.

 So, if you’re not presently having a wilderness experience, you’re bound to have one coming up or know someone who is.

 The wilderness experience comes with the feelings of depression, exhaustion, being spiritually and emotionally drained and being downright devastated.

 Go prepare a warm beverage and get comfy.
 We’re going deep.

 If you’ve been through a series of devastating traumas and losses in the last several years, if your natural cheerful optimism has waned, if you have questions you wouldn’t dare to ask your own Pastor for fear of being seen as faithless, this article is for you.

 Whether you’re looking for an exit strategy, or you want to help someone else through their experience, this article will help you navigate the terrain and avoiding some of the pitfalls and stumbling blocks.

 Some of the lessons may be hard to read while you’re in your own personal wilderness.